Miesjell/2AMC15_G16/README.md

-compare.py  # Script to train and compare all agents train.py    # Modified to accept more parameters and plot learning curves
+compare.py  # Script to train and compare all agents train.py    # Modified to accept more parameters and plot learning curves environment.py   # Modified to have new reward function
 ```

 ---